-When Charlie first plays his song "Nightman" on "Sweet Dee is Dating a Retarded Person," everyone points out that the second half of the song sounds like a description of a man breaking into Charlie's room and raping him while he's asleep.
-A season 1 episode had already implied that Charlie had an uncle who may or may not have molested him (though it's strongly implied that he may have), and the implications get worse every time the uncle appears.
+When Charlie first plays his song "Nightman" in "Sweet Dee is Dating a Retarded Person," everyone points out that the second half of the song sounds like a description of a man breaking into Charlie's room and raping him while he's asleep.
+A season 1 episode had already implied that Charlie has an uncle who may or may not have molested him, and the implications get worse every time the uncle appears.

-The title is It's Always Sunny in Philadelphia but the opening credits shows Philadelphia's sights at night.
+The title is It's Always Sunny in Philadelphia but the opening credits show Philadelphia's sights at night.
 Right from the start, you understand the irony of the title.

 In "Sweet Dee has a Heart Attack" Charlie insists that he's got boxes of mail addressed to Pepe Sylvia and Carol in HR, neither of which actually exist.
 He seems to be going insane, but we know that Charlie is nearly illiterate.
 Pepe Sylvia = Pennsylvania and Carol in HR = Care of HR.
 However, this is all countered when Mac insists that everyone he's talking about really does exist.
 Charlie's delusion might have been an earlier draft of the script, or it might be intentionally vague as to just what is going on.

 In the season 6 premiere, Dennis says that Mac owns literally nothing in the apartment.
 Seems impossible, but then you remember that when Mac had faked his death in Season 4, Dennis went through the apartment and threw away everything of Mac's ("Goodbye Mac's shit, goodbye Mac's shit...").